The smem

 a project

-The smem was born from the collection of Klemens Niklaus Trenkle from Basel.
-For 40 years, Klemens devoted himself to the collection of electronic musical instruments and built up the major part of this extraordinary collection.
-In 2016, the smem association contractually received the collection and committed itself to preserving it in a centre and making it accessible to the public through mediation and documentation projects.
+The smem was born from the collection of Klemens Niklaus Trenkle, from Basel.
+For 40 years, Klemens devoted himself to the collection of electronic music instruments and built up the major part of the smem’s extraordinary collection.
+In 2016, the museum’s association contractually received the collection and committed itself to preserving it in a center and making it accessible to the public through mediation and documentation projects.
 With the collection, the smem also adopted Klemens' vision that all electronic instruments are unique witnesses to our history and to the history of electronic and popular musics, past, present and future.

-Since smem's foundation, the collection has grown by several hundred instruments.
+Since the smem's foundation in late 2016, the collection has grown by several hundred instruments.
 All have been generously donated to the smem by their owners or acquired by patrons, as the smem has no financial resources for acquisitions.

-The basis of this impressive heritage is made up of analogue and digital sound devices, synthesizers, organs, drum machines and effects of all kinds and from the last decades.
+The basis of this impressive heritage is made up of analogue and digital sound devices, synthesizers, organs, drum machines and effects of all kinds.
 The collection also includes studio and stage equipment, recorders, mixers, amplifiers, electric guitars, speakers, PCs and microphones.

 A mission